Askeran17/footbrazil/README.md

 - All content for the site was written by myself.

-- The icons was taken from Font Awesome [Font Awesome](https://fontawesome.com/)
+- The icons was taken from [Font Awesome](https://fontawesome.com/)

 ### Media